Billy Taylor (basketball)

 Billy Taylor (born June 12, 1973) is an American college basketball coach.
 He is the current head coach for the Elon Phoenix men's basketball team.
 Taylor previously served as the head men's basketball coach at Lehigh University from 2002 to 2007 and Ball State University from 2007 to 2013.

 Playing career

-Taylor was an honor roll student and commencement speaker at West Aurora High School in Aurora, Illinois.
+Taylor was an honor roll student and commencement speaker at West Aurora High School in Aurora, Illinois, where he played for Illinois Basketball Coaches Association (IBCA) Hall of Fame coach Gordon (Gordie) Kerkman.
 He was recruited by Digger Phelps to play at the University of Notre Dame, though he played under John MacLeod.